mrv-cs10/js-vivaldi-start/README.md

   <li>Change the main image to 'spring.jpg'</li>
   <li>Change the page background color to match the spring button</li>
   <li>Change the audio source to 'vivaldi-spring.mp3'</li>
-  <li>Make it so that the spring button is the only button with the active border</li>
 </ul>

 <hr>